The counterjet dominates the production of PeV photons from Cyg X-3: The model

-Figure \ref{tau_plot}d shows an example of the $\pi^0$ production rate for $p=2.2$ (\lh) and the range of $\gamma_{\rm h}$ of $10^7$--$10^8$, for which the computed rate is roughly proportional to the rate of PeV photon production detected by the LHAASO.
-The phase-averaged probability is $\approx$0.12.
+(Analogously, we can average other probabilities.)
+Figure \ref{tau_plot}d shows an example of the $\pi^0$ production rate for $p=2.2$ (\lh) with $\gamma_{\rm min}=10^7$ and $\gamma_{\rm max}=10^8$, for which the computed rate is roughly proportional to the PeV photon production rate detected by LHAASO.
+We see that the counterjet probabilities are significantly higher than those of the jet.
+The phase-averaged probability for the counterjet is $\approx$0.10.

-Finally, we consider the production of neutral pions by protons and neutrons colliding with the He nuclei of the stellar wind, see Section \ref{photon}.
-The optical depth for it is given by

-and the interaction probability is analogous to Equation (\ref{prob}).
-In our approximation, $\sigma_{\rm pHe}\approx 200$ mb (assumed energy-independent here, given the weak energy dependence of the cross-section at PeV energies), $\tau_{\pi,{\rm He}}$ is independent of $\gamma_{\rm h}$, and the produced pions, and then $\gamma$-rays, will have a wide range of energies.
-We show the resulting probabilities in Figure \ref{tau_plot}(d).
-We see that this is an efficient process, in which a large fraction of the accelerated hadrons produce pions, on average, 0.21.
-Then, approximately 1/3 of the pions are neutral, resulting in the $\pi^0$ production fraction of 0.07.
-We note, however, that the interaction probability is proportional to $\dot M_{\rm w}$, which remains relatively uncertain for Cyg X-3.